 For those unfamiliar with the title, The Chronicles of Riddick is a 2004 American science fiction film directed and written by David Twohy.
 Vin Diesel reprises his role as Riddick with a cast that includes Thandie Newton, Karl Urban, Colm Feore, Linus Roache, Keith David, Yorick van Wageningen, Alexa Davalos, Nick Chinlund, and Judi Dench.
 The cast all does a good job here with memorable performances by Karl Urban, and Alexa Davalos and Keith David is always a welcome presence in any production.
 Thandie Newton is sexy as hell as the self-serving and manipulative Dame Vaako.
 It isn’t easy to understand precisely why Judy Dench’s character is even in this film beyond her CGI altered visually striking appearance.

 Surprisingly, this film’s fight scenes are almost amusingly old sool and not that interesting except for a couple of moments intentionally staged to stand out from the rest.
-I saw many old school professional wrestling moves that got a smile out of me once or twice.
+I saw many old-school professional wrestling moves that got a smile out of me once or twice.

 I don’t hate this film; in fact, I like it, but it’s far from perfect.
 This film makes one mistake by killing off its two most complex and engaging characters, the holy man Imam played by Keith David, and Jack/Kyra, played by Davalos.
-I understand there’s an unwritten law at play here, revolving around the idea that anyone that gets close to Riddick dies.
+I understand an unwritten law at play here, revolving around the idea that anyone who gets close to Riddick dies.
 However, still, it’s a shame Twohy couldn’t think of a way to keep those characters alive and have them possibly form some uneasy alliance with Riddick going forward.
 The Chronicles Of Riddick is a cliched film populated by types that come and go without getting fleshed out enough to make us care when they inevitably die.

 The film attempts to develop Riddick more fully as a character this time around, and Twohy uses two approaches to accomplish this feat.
-First, he decides that Riddick, his outer-space version of a capeless Batman, should talk more, which is slightly out of character with his man-of-few-words persona.
+First, he decides that Riddick, his outer-space version of a capeless Batman, should talk more, slightly out of character with his man-of-few-words persona.
 Secondly, the script spends a lot of its time reinforcing just how tough Furyans are by putting a series of random, challenging obstacles in Riddick’s path that he cleverly avoids or resolves with ease.

 The Chronicles Of Riddick attempts to cover new ground while trying to tie this film into Pitch Black (2000), where the character made his first appearance.
-In attempting to accomplish this, Chronicles spends too much of its time on the latter while shortchanging the former.
-This film only briefly offers up part of a tragic origin story used to help explain a plot device involving a prophecy.
+In attempting to accomplish this, Chronicles spends too much of its time on the latter while shortchanging it.
+This film only briefly offers part of a tragic origin story used to help explain a plot device involving a prophecy.
 If the film had properly addressed this premise with the potential scope and scale of Riddick going to war with a murderous religious cult that is an outer space futuristic version of a Spanish Inquisition, we might have gotten a franchise we could enjoy time and time again.
 C’est la vie, sometimes fate works in our favor, and sometimes it doesn’t.
 Happy viewing.